raj9011/30-Days-Masterclass-on-Artificial-Intelligence/DAY_2/readme.md

 # Summary of DAY_2 Session
-## In this Session Sanjay told how to install Python IDE on the Machine .
+## 1. In this Session Sanjay told how to install Python IDE on the Machine .
-## He guided beginner level students by starting from scratch .
+## 2. He guided beginner level students by starting from scratch .
-## Introduction to Python Programming .
+## 3. Introduction to Python Programming .

+## 4. Installation of Python Libraries Numpy and Pandas